THOMASELOVE/431-2018-project/survey-results/README.md

     - For everyone else, you will need to make some changes to address Dr. Love's concerns.
     - The [plan-comments page](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md) contains:
         - Details on how to find out what Dr. Love is worried about in your case, and
-        - Directions as to how to **revise your plan, and communicate those revisions** back to us.
+        - Directions as to how to **revise your plan, and communicate those revisions** back to us as part of a Project 1 Update that will be due as part of Project Task F on 2018-11-28.

 2. Dr. Love has also prepared the data files you will need to do Project Study 1.
 See the details and [get the data here](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/get-the-data.md).
     - Our [get-the-data page](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/get-the-data.md) has links to the five data sets you'll be merging and combining to get the data set you need.
 It also links to instructions for doing that merging and combining, and the results Dr. Love obtained when he did that merging and combining work, so you can check your own.